Iphigenia (film): Divergences from the original play

-Cacoyannis made a number of changes to Iphigenia at Aulis in order to adapt it to modern cinema, some of them significant divergences from the original plot.
+Cacoyannis made a number of changes to Iphigenia in Aulis in order to adapt it to modern cinema, some of them significant divergences from the original plot.
 Cacoyannis does away with the traditional Greek tragic chorus originally employed to explain key scenes, replacing it in some cases with a chorus of Greek soldiers.
 He introduces as dramatis personae Odysseus and Calchas, who were not present but were mentioned in the original play, to further the plot and voice certain themes.

 As in Euripides' original work, Cacoyannis deliberately renders the ending ambiguous.
 Though Greek myth states that Iphigenia was miraculously saved by the deities at the moment of her death, this event is not directly depicted in either the play or the film, leaving Iphigenia's true fate in question although Agamemnon's expression leaves little doubt that her death, in fact, has just taken place.
-In Euripides' Iphigenia at Aulis, Iphigenia's rescue is described second-hand by a messenger.
+In Euripides' Iphigenia in Aulis, Iphigenia's rescue is described second-hand by a messenger.
 In the film, there is no overt reference to this event: the audience sees clouds and mist, followed by a shot of Agamemnon's shocked expression.

-DVD
+Home video

 Iphigenia was released on DVD by MGM Home Entertainment on July 24, 2007, as a Region 1 DVD.
+It was released on Blu-ray by Olive Films on May 24, 2016.
+A limited edition high definition Blu-ray for regions A and B was later released by Radiance Films on February 23, 2026.